MaradaGabor/Portfolio/README.md

 Goal: <br />

 - Create a webgame and learn the necessary skills to do it<br />
-- Practise the current limits for AI supported tools (picture AI, sound AI etc.)<br />
+- Examine the current limits for AI supported tools (picture AI, sound AI etc.)<br />
 - Have fun while doing it and make an amazing game :)<br />
   <br />
   STATUS: IN-PROGRESS<br />